fastify/fastify-bearer-auth/Readme.md

 ## API

 *@fastify/bearer-auth* exports a standard [Fastify plugin](https://github.com/fastify/fastify-plugin).
-This allows you to register the plugin within scoped paths.
-Therefore, you could have some paths not protected by the plugin and others that are.
+This allows registering the plugin within scoped paths, so some paths can be protected by the plugin while others are not.
 See the [Fastify](https://fastify.dev/docs/latest) documentation and examples for more details.

 When registering the plugin you must specify a configuration object:

 * `keys`: A `Set` or array with valid keys of type `string` (required)
-* `function errorResponse (err) {}`: method must synchronously return the content body to be sent to the client (optional)
+* `function errorResponse (err) {}`: Method must synchronously return the content body to be sent to the client (optional)
 * `contentType`: If the content to be sent is anything other than `application/json`, then the `contentType` property must be set (optional)
-* `bearerType`: string specifying the Bearer string (optional)
+* `bearerType`: String specifying the Bearer string (optional)
 * `specCompliance`:
 Plugin spec compliance.
 Accepts either [`rfc6749`](https://datatracker.ietf.org/doc/html/rfc6749) or